Liability regimes in the age of AI: a use-case driven analysis of the burden of proof: Conclusions

 In this work, we presented three hypothetical use cases of products driven by multiple AI systems, operating autonomously in non-private environments, causing physical harm (including one scenario involving mental health) and property damage to third parties.
 These use cases, selected based on a set of inclusion criteria, represent AI technologies with a high level of readiness operating in real-world scenarios.
 We described them realistically and with a high degree of technical granularity.
 In addition, we explored the scenarios from the perspective of product and fault liability regimes, identifying the possible causes of the accident, the liable parties, and describing the technicalities underlying the process of obtaining compensation from the victim.

 Through this process, we highlighted the technical difficulties that an expert opinion would face in trying to prove defect or negligence, and the causal link to the damage.
 This is due to certain characteristics that some AI systems intrinsically contain, namely lack of causality, opacity, unpredictability and self and continuous learning We attempted to provide certain degree of complementarity between the three use cases to allow the analysis of different factors when dealing with the burden of proof.
 As a further contribution, we identified and described these specific AI features in detail, so that they can serve as a basis for other studies related to legal issues and AI.
 Our analysis indicates that liability regimes should be revised to alleviate the burden of proof on victims in cases involving AI technologies.
+How to most effectively adapt liability regimes to meet the new challenges specific to AI systems is still an open question for further research.
+In addition, future works can also be directed towards the development of a formal model to guide possible arguments in liability cases involving AI systems.

 \acks{The authors acknowledge funding from the HUMAINT project at the Digital Economy Unit at the Directorate-General Joint Research Centre (JRC) of the European Commission.
 The authors also acknowledge the valuable contributions of Mr. Bernd Bertelmann and Ms. Ioana Mazilescu.}